fabiospampinato/overstated/README.md

 - You'll probably want to use Hot-Module-Replacement during development, but by default unstated doesn't preserve the state, so I made [unstated-hmr](https://github.com/fabiospampinato/unstated-hmr) which solves that.
 - You'll probably also want access to your application's container at run time and debugging logs everytime the state changes during development, so you should use [unstated-debug](https://github.com/sindresorhus/unstated-debug) for that.

-All these features are included into overstated, no need to import multiple packages, and no need to configure things like [unstated-suspense-autosuspend](https://github.com/fabiospampinato/unstated-suspense-autosuspend) on your own.
+All these features are included into overstated, no need to import multiple packages, but you need to configure [unstated-suspense-autosuspend](https://github.com/fabiospampinato/unstated-suspense-autosuspend) on your own as it's not possible to support all use cases automatically.

 ## Install